fablab-wue/piTelex/doc/UserlevelChanges.md

-## List of changes relevant to the user in the  "testing" branch compared to the "master" branch
+## List of changes relevant to the user compared to the release 2023-07

 ###  New config file parameter `block_ascii`
 * Module: ITelexSrv